naughtyboy191/hacker-blog/_posts/2020-03-07-Muzzy-Box-Walkthrough.md

 Final flag-**N$cTF{8!NG000!!!__Y0U_D!D_!T_80!!!}**

-So yup that was it !!
+So yup that was it !! <br>
-I spent 9 hours on this box despite this being a beginner box but at the end **Enumeration is the Key**
+I spent 9 hours on this box despite this being a beginner box but at the end<br>
+**Enumeration is the Key**